EASL - Educational Awards in Sierra Leone

 Although all children in Sierra Leone are now entitled to a free primary school education, for a secondary school education families have to pay fees as well as uniform, books, other equipment and exam costs.
 Many families simply can't afford to send their children to school and less than one in five children currently have this opportunity.
 These educational awards make a real difference.

-Awards go directly to the families with amounts of approximately £35-45 per student depending on the year of study.
+Awards go directly to the families with amounts of up to £40 per student depending on the year of study.
 Awards are prioritised for the secondary education of children who have completed their primary education in a state-funded school and may not otherwise have the opportunity to attend or to complete secondary school.

-Donations can be made to the fund via its Just Giving web page from June-July and November-December each year.
-Cheques (payable to EASL) can be sent at any time to Rosemary Soper, Archie Cochrane Library, Llandough Hospital, Penarth, CF64 2XX.
+Cheques (payable to EASL) can also be sent to Rosemary Soper, Archie Cochrane Library, Llandough Hospital, Penarth, CF64 2XX.

 For further information, please contact Rosemary Soper (Soper@cardiff.ac.uk) or Alison Weightman (WeightmanAL@cardiff.ac.uk).
-Please let us know when you have made a donation since we would love to send you a personal 'thank you' and news of the students you are supporting.
+If you are not a member of the supporters' mailing list and would like to join, please let us know.
+We would love to send you news of upcoming events and the students you are supporting.